Cam10001110101/mcp-server-outlook-email/.context/modules/analysis-tools.md

 ## Integration

 ### Database Integration
-- MongoDB metadata queries
+- MongoDB for metadata and embeddings
-- ChromaDB similarity search
+- SQLite for primary email storage
-- Neo4j graph traversal
+- Proper connection management
-- Cross-database analysis
+- Support for all email folders including Deleted Items when enabled

 ### UI Integration
 - Result visualization